 • Use of helicopters and marine vessels to transport personnel and equipment to/from remote sites

-• Network of logistics and material sources to provide cost effective/local resources for OCONUS range sites.
+• Our network of logistics and material sources (seeking out local resources when possible) provides cost effectiveness for OCONUS range sites.

 MEC Disposal and MDAS Management